AFutureD/Deep-Learning-Notes/Neural Networks and Deep Learning/Building your Deep Neural Network Step by Step/Building your Deep Neural Network Step by Step.md

 np.random.seed(1)
 ```

-    /opt/conda/lib/python3.5/site-packages/matplotlib/font_manager.py:273: UserWarning: Matplotlib is building the font cache using fc-list.
-This may take a moment.
-      warnings.warn('Matplotlib is building the font cache using fc-list.
-This may take a moment.')
-    /opt/conda/lib/python3.5/site-packages/matplotlib/font_manager.py:273: UserWarning: Matplotlib is building the font cache using fc-list.
-This may take a moment.
-      warnings.warn('Matplotlib is building the font cache using fc-list.
-This may take a moment.')

 ## 2 - Outline of the Assignment

 To build your neural network, you will be implementing several "helper functions".
 These helper functions will be used in the next assignment to build a two-layer neural network and an L-layer neural network.
 Each small helper function you will implement will have detailed instructions that will walk you through the necessary steps.
 Here is an outline of this assignment, you will: